alanrvazquez/alanrvazquez.github.io/README.md

 ### Manuscripts Submited for Publication or In Preparation

 - **Vazquez, A. R.**, Wong, W.-K., and Goos, P. (2021).
 Constructing two-level Q<sub>B</sub>-optimal designs for screening experiments using mixed integer programming and heuristic algorithms.

-- **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2019).
-Two-level orthogonal screening designs with 80, 96 and 112 runs, and up to 29 factors.

 - Schoen, E. D., Eendebak, P. T., **Vazquez, A. R.**, and Goos, P. (2020).
 Systematic enumeration of Definitive Screening Designs.